l1l-01/Project-Navigator/README.md

 # Project-Navigator
-Project Navigator is a command-line tool designed to help developers quickly create and open PHP and Golang projects.
+Project Navigator is a command-line tool designed to help developers quickly create and open PHP , Laravel and Golang projects.
 It simplifies the process of setting up new projects and provides an easy way to open existing ones in your preferred code editor (VS Code).

 ---